vipink1203/log-aggregation-tool-comparison/README.md

 - For organizations heavily invested in the AWS ecosystem
 - When comprehensive visualization through Kibana is required
 - When managed service simplicity outweighs cost concerns
+- When AWS native integration is important
+- For organizations with existing knowledge of Elasticsearch

 ### When to Choose Elastic.co